jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 sh download_new_image.sh
 ```
 * The development Docker image will be downloaded, and a corresponding Docker container will be created.
 When the new Docker container is ready, you will be automatically logged in.
-* When you are in the Docker container, enter the command "exit" to return to your host system.
+* When you are in the Docker container, enter the command "exit" to return to your desktop Linux system.

 ## Time Stamp
 * Enter the command "sh reset.sh".